jaim3r0jas/clickup-intellij-plugin/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

 - Include a clear description of the changes.
-- Reference any related issues.
+- Reference any related issues (e.g., "Fixes #123" or "Addresses #456").
 - Ensure your code follows the project's style guides.
+- Add or update tests as necessary.
+- Ensure all tests pass and code coverage requirements are met.
+- Verify code quality with Qodana checks.

 ## Development Setup